Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/profile/README.md

    * Update user attributes.
    * Remove user attributes.

-## Install the Adobe Experience Platform Profile extension in the Data Collection UI
+## Install the Profile extension in the Data Collection UI

 1. In the Data Collection UI, in your mobile property, select the **Extensions** tab.
 2. On the **Catalog** tab, locate or search for the **Profile** extension, and select **Install**.